mailchimp/content-style-guide/01-writing-principles.html.md

 ## Goals

-These goals inform every piece of content we publish:
+With every piece of content we publish, we aim to:

 * **Empower.** We want to help people understand our products by using language that encourages them to make the most of MailChimp.